Credentialing and Licensure Endorsement Policy

 Specific Tennessee state credentialing and licensure information for each program concentration is provided below.

 The State of Tennessee has specific credentialing and licensure standards for licensure as a Licensed Professional Counselor (LPC) or an LPC with a Mental Health Service Provider (LPC/MHSP) status (a more advanced licensure).
-These requirements are specifically detailed on the Tennessee State Government Professional Counseling License Requirements website.
+These requirements are specifically detailed on the Tennessee Board for Licensed Professional Counselors website.

 The minimum requirements for licensure as an LPC or LPC/MHSP include: